bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/998-git-commands-cheat-sheet.md

 # Git Cheat Sheet

-Here is a list of the Git commants mentioned throughout the eBook
+Here is a list of the Git commands mentioned throughout the eBook

 * Git Configuration